 The little town called Goedverwacht

-Originally a farm called Burgershoek, Goedverwacht is a town rich in historical history yet hidden away from civilisation.
+Originally called Burgershoek, Goedverwacht is a town rich in historical history yet hidden away from civilisation.

 Why would we explore a town that has virtually nothing to do?